SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/security.md

 layout: redirect
 ---

-Microservices typically provide a REST API and {{< product-c8y-iot >}} provides a light API gateway ("Proxy") for inbound REST requests.
+Microservices typically provide a REST API and {{< product-c8y-iot >}} provides a light API gateway (Proxy) for inbound REST requests.
 Inbound WebSocket requests are supported.
-The API gateway – located between the client and the microservice container – provides:
+The API gateway, located between the client and the microservice container, provides:

 * Authorization: All calls are authenticated using {{< product-c8y-iot >}} credentials with basic or OAuth authorization.
 * TLS Termination: TLS inbound calls are terminated and only HTTP is used inside the cluster.